How Derry Township School District Became One Of Pennsylvania’s Top Educational Infrastructures With Asset Panda

 This becomes more important each year as technology advances.
 We want our students to achieve an education in technological literacy, and that means giving them the right tools to succeed.
 Some of the largest pieces of computer equipment are housed in a data center and difficult to lose, but it’s vital that we keep tabs on each machine’s maintenance and lifecycle so we can avoid an untimely breakdown.
 Additionally, many of our students have iPads that they keep on their person each day to help them in class, and to misplace even one between school years would be an expensive and unnecessary cost.

-With a staff stretched thin as it is, we’ve always been aware of the importance of a digital asset management solution that can keep records of these technological and other assets.
+With a staff stretched thin as it is, we’ve always been aware of the importance of school asset manager software that can keep records of these technological and other assets.
 We first attempted to work with a Filemaker database, and when that didn’t meet our needs, we moved on to Google Sheets.
 However, both systems were too lax for our purposes.
 Neither of these spreadsheet systems required us to input vital information, like the Purchase Order or Purchase Amount, so overworked staff members sometimes would forget too.
 There were also repeated times that staff would accidentally delete large amounts of data on our Google spreadsheet.

 Two years ago, we switched to Asset Panda and everything improved.
 We were able to easily import the data from our Google spreadsheet.
 The import process ensured that we kept the data that was useful moving forward and left junk data out.
 It was very simple to understand the software and get everyone on board, even if they don’t consider themselves very technical.
 Staff members can access the database from either their desktop computer or mobile phone, whatever is more convenient and comfortable for them, and removing the accessibility barrier has gone a long way toward making sure people keep it up to date.
 The mobile version is especially handy for when I and the rest of the Technology Department are going to and from schools or the data center to check on assets and only have our iPhones handy.
 We can easily reassign an asset using only our handheld devices.